 - Filling a gap in the innovation-scale lifecycle

 - Providing a platform to mobilise results into scale and further funding

 - Providing a platform to transform results into an accessible evidence base and implementation support.

 The Fund also promises transparency of evaluation results, so that every school and system leader can know the impact and cost of the innovation, along with what it takes to make it work.

 As the Learning Impact Fund sits within Evidence for Learning, the educational innovations funded will have ready access to networks of schools keen to act on the best evidence.

 The evaluation results will be immediately added into the Teaching & Learning Toolkit to further build the accessible evidence base.

 We would love to speak with you about how Evidence for Learning could support your philanthropic journey.

 As an incubated enterprise of Social Ventures Australia (SVA), we have Deductible Gift Recipient (DGR) status and therefore donations to SVA are tax deductible.

-Please get in touch with us at email@example.com if your are considering making a contribution to Evidence for Learning.
+Please get in touch with us at firstname.lastname@example.org if you are considering making a contribution to Evidence for Learning.